What is Saponification

 Ans.
 Ethanol is less polar than water.
 It helps to dissolve the nonpolar fat so that it can react with sodium hydroxide.

 Ans.
-Saponification reaction is endothermic as it takes heat from the surroundings.
+The saponification reaction is endothermic as it takes heat from the surroundings.